-AHPT 8114 Evidence - Based Practice II (1:0:1,F) This course teaches students how to critically read the scientific literature in preparation for becoming an evidence-based practitioner.
-The focus of the course will be on becoming a consumer of scientific literature.
-ISBN: 13:9780763734435
+AHPT 8114 Evidence - Based Practice II (1:0:1,F) This course prepares students to critically appraise peer-reviewed scientific literature and apply evidence to physical therapist practice.
+The primary goal of the course is for students to become confident consumers of scientific literature.
+ISBN 13: 978-0763777654.